Skip to main content

 Silver Cord Award

-Purpose of the program
+Purpose of this program

-• To instill within students the important role that community service has in building a successful, growing community.
+• To instill within students the important role that community service has in building a successful,

 • To enhance student’s learning through direct service.